salma-emara/ece244-book/textbook/chapters/chapter01-basics/recap-basics.md

 ### Arrays

-To store multiple data elements of the same data type using a single variable name, we can use an array.
+An array stores multiple data elements of the **same** data type using a single identifier.
 Data can be of any type.
 For example, in

 ```
 int arr[7] = {1, 2, 3, 4, 5, 6, 7};
 ```

-`arr` is an array that represents 7 different elements of the data type `int`. `arr[0]` would access the first element, `arr[1]` would access the second element, and so on till `arr[6]`, which accesses the last element.
+`arr` is an array identifier that represents 7 different elements of the data type `int`. `arr[0]` would access the first element storing `1`.
+The last element can be accessed using `arr[6]`.

 ### Strings

-An array can store more than a single character using one variable name.
+An array can be used to store more than a single character.
 This can be a **string** in C if it was a null-terminated array of characters.
 For example, in
 ```
 char h[6] = "Hello";
 ```